-As set out in notes 3 (Critical accounting estimates) and 20 e) (Fair value estimation) investments amount to USD 162.6 million or 76.2% of total assets.
-Refer to note 2 i) (iii) (Summary of accounting policies) for the valuation methods applied.
-We tested the design and implementation of the controls around the valuation of investments at the investment manager, to determine whether appropriate controls are in place, as follows.
+As set out in notes 3 (Critical accounting estimates) and 19 e) (Fair value estimation) investments amount to USD

+The investment valuations are prepared by the investment manager applying the valuation methods disclosed in note 2 i) (iii).
+We attended a meeting of the board of directors where these investment valuations were reviewed to observe this process.
+We tested the design and implementation of the controls around the valuation of investments at the investment manager, to determine whether appropriate controls are in place, as follows:

-As the valuation provided by the target fund manager is the primary source for valuation, we obtained information on the latest available valuation from the administrator or target fund manager, and checked that this information appropriately supported the valuations applied by the investment manager.
+As the valuation provided by the target fund manager is the primary source for valuation, we obtained information on the latest available valuation from the administrator or target fund manager and checked that this information appropriately supported the valuations applied by the investment manager.